ChibuzoEkwue/Help-me-out-extension/README.md

 **NOTE** to use this extension you must first have installed it then open a new tab go to a website such as google.com then wait for the site to load then launch this extenstion.

+This extenstion is cant be downloaded for now kindly clone the repo and run it locally